 To bag, or not to bag?

 Working out how to bag up your food scraps – whether for your home bin or council collection – can be confusing.
-Check your local instructions for kerbside collection to make sure your food waste is bagged in the right way.
+Make sure you bag your food waste correctly according to your local instructions for kerbside collection.
 You can try putting “home compostable” bags in your own compost bin, experimenting with your bin temperature to achieve the best outcome.
-Compostable plastic is designed to break down back into nutrients, but most still need managed, high-heat conditions to activate this process.
+Compostable plastic is designed to break down into nutrients.
+However, most still need managed, high-heat conditions to activate this process.